-Requirement Response Comments Action

-Does the report include a brief Select one.

-description of guidelines used for

-ensuring balanced and diverse

-membership on selection and review

-committees?

-Does the report include a description of Select one.

-the process used to grant continuing

-contracts?

-Does the report include a description of Select one.

-the process used to annually apprise

-each eligible faculty member of

-progress toward attainment of

-continuing contract status?

-Has the college developed a budgetary Select one.

-incentive plan to support and ensure

-attainment of the goals developed

-pursuant to section 1012.86, F.S.?

-Did the college include a summary Select one.

-of the incentive plan?

-Did the summary include strategic Select one.

-resource allocation?

-Does the report include a comparison Select one.

-of the salary ranges of new hires to

-salary ranges for employees with

-comparable experience and

-qualifications?
+Requirement Response Comments Action Does the report include a brief Yes The report provided No further action is description of guidelines used for a description of the required at this ensuring balanced and diverse guidelines used. time. membership on selection and review committees?
+Does the report include a description of Yes The report provided No further action is the process used to grant continuing a description of the required at this contracts? process being used. time.

+Requirement Response Comments Action Does the report include a description of the process used to annually apprise each eligible faculty member of progress toward attainment of continuing contract status?
+Yes The report included a description of the process used to annually appraise each eligible faculty member of progress toward attainment of continuing contract status No further action is required at this time.
+Has the college developed a budgetary incentive plan to support and ensure attainment of the goals developed pursuant to section 1012.86, F.S.?
+Yes The college supports and ensures the attainment of the goals developed pursuant to Section 1012.86, F.S.
+No further action is required at this time.
+Did the college include a summary of the incentive plan?
+Yes The college included a summary of the incentive plan as required.
+No further action is required at this time.
+Did the summary include strategic resource allocation?
+Yes The summary included strategic resource allocation as required.
+No further action is required at this time.
+Does the report include a comparison of the salary ranges of new hires to salary ranges for employees with comparable experience and qualifications?
+Yes The report included a comparison of the salary ranges of new hires to salary ranges for employees with comparable experience and qualifications as required.
+No further action is required at this time.